openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

     }
     console.log (new Person.fullName)

-An accessor name cannot be the same as that of a non-static field, or of a method of a class or an interface.
+A name of an accessor cannot be the same as that of a non-static field, or of a method of a class or an interface.
 Otherwise, a :index:`compile-time error` occurs.
-Moreover, an accessor name cannot be the same as that of another accessor for overloading is not allowed:
+Moreover, a name of an accessor cannot be the same as that of another accessor for overloading is not allowed:

 .. code-block:: typescript